 How did the production value in the German forestry sector come about in the reporting year and how was it used?

-With 1.56 billion euros the net entrepreneurial income in 2016 increased by 3.4 % compared to the previous year.
-The net entrepreneurial income is thus still at a high level.
-However, the forestry sector could only recently generate significant corporate earnings.
+With 1.33 billion euros the net entrepreneurial income in 2017 decreased by 4.0 % compared to the previous year.
+The net entrepreneurial income is, however, still at a high level.
+The forestry sector could only generate significant corporate earnings in recent years.
 Until the mid-2000s, the forestry sector was characterized by losses or only marginal corporate earnings.